 For more information on supported VM types and operating systems, see the SAP HANA planning guide.

-To determine the sizing guidelines and recommendations for SAP HANA, see the SAP sizing calculator.
+To determine the sizing guidelines and recommendations for SAP HANA, see the SAP benchmark sizing page.

 SAP ASE on Google Cloud is supported on the following operating systems:

 For more information on supported VM types and operating systems, see the SAP ASE planning guide.

 To deploy SAP ASE on Google Cloud, see the ASE Deployment Guide for your operating system:

 For more information about SAP ASE, see the SAP documentation.

 SAP MaxDB on Google Cloud is supported on the following operating systems:

 For more information on supported VM types and operating systems, see the SAP MaxDB planning guide.
 To deploy SAP MaxDB on Google Cloud, see the SAP MaxDB deployment guide for your operating system:

 For more information about SAP MaxDB, see the SAP MaxDB Library.